US citizens returning from overseas say they are waiting hours for coronavirus screening at airports

 At John F. Kennedy International Airport in New York, passengers are also facing long wait times.

-Katelyn Deibler landed at JFK from Kiev, Ukraine, Saturday afternoon and told CNN it took her more than two hours to complete customs.
+Katelyn Deibler landed at JFK from Kiev, Ukraine, on Saturday afternoon and it took more than two hours to complete customs, she said.

-She says she was given two forms to fill out when she arrived.
+She was given two forms to fill out when she arrived, she said.

 "One was just name, passport number, flight number, seat, address, emergency contact, and details about your trip," Deibler said.